GeekWithALife/TextEngine/README.md

 Open the repository folder in the Windows command prompt by holding Shift and right-clicking in/on the folder and selecting "Open command window here".

 First make sure the fully qualified path to your MinGW/bin folder is at the START of your evironment path.
+You can ensure this by running the following.

-`set path=<YOUR_MINGW_INSTALL>/bin;%path%`
+`set path=[YOUR_MINGW_INSTALL]/bin;%path%`

 Next we will configure the makefile.